rootCircle/docFiller/README.md

 ## 🚀 Web Extension README

-This web extension is a JavaScript-based tool that can be installed on your browser to enhance your browsing experience.
+ Automated Google Docs Filling Web Extension written in JS.
 The extension is built using manifest v2 and currently supports the following browsers: Mozilla Firefox, Google Chrome, and Microsoft Edge.

 ## Installation Instructions